Jaybear411/CardCounterChecker/README.md

 ## How It Works

 1. **Data Representation:** Each Blackjack hand is represented by the dealer's upcard, player's hand value, action taken, bet size, and running count.
-2. **Dimensionality Reduction:** SVD transforms this high-dimensional data into a lower-dimensional space that captures the most important patterns.
+2. **Dimensionality Reduction:** SVD and PCA transform this high-dimensional data into a lower-dimensional space that captures the most important patterns.
+3. **Correlation Analysis:** The system calculates correlation matrices to identify relationships between variables.
+4. **Cholesky Decomposition:** The correlation matrix is decomposed using Cholesky factorization for more efficient calculations.
+5. **Kalman Filtering:** Real-time tracking of player behavior with noise reduction.
+6. **Markov Chain Modeling:** Prediction of future betting patterns based on current behavior.
-3. **Similarity Analysis:** The system compares player behavior to known card counter patterns using cosine similarity.
+7. **Similarity Analysis:** The system compares player behavior to known card counter patterns using cosine similarity.
-4. **Pattern Analysis:** Betting patterns are analyzed for correlation with the running count.
+8. **Mahalanobis Distance:** Detects outliers in player behavior accounting for feature correlations.
-5. **Combined Decision:** Multiple detection methods are used together to arrive at a final verdict.
+9. **Combined Decision:** Multiple detection methods are used together to arrive at a final verdict.

+## Advanced Linear Algebra Techniques

+### Correlation Matrices and Cholesky Decomposition
+The system calculates correlation matrices between different player behaviors (bet size, running count, actions) and uses Cholesky decomposition to factorize these matrices.
+This allows for:
+- Identifying relationships between betting patterns and card counting indicators
+- More efficient calculations in high-dimensional spaces
+- Generating correlated random variables for simulation
+- Solving linear systems efficiently

+### Kalman Filtering
+Kalman filtering is used for real-time tracking of player behavior with noise reduction:
+- Predicts future behavior based on past observations
+- Reduces noise in measurements
+- Updates predictions based on new observations
+- Provides a more accurate estimate of player behavior over time

+### Markov Chain Modeling
+The system uses Markov chains to model and predict betting patterns:
+- Predicts future bet sizes based on current betting behavior
+- Models the transition probabilities between different bet sizes
+- Identifies suspicious patterns in betting behavior
+- Compares actual betting behavior to predicted behavior

+### Mahalanobis Distance
+Mahalanobis distance is used to detect outliers in player behavior:
+- Accounts for correlations between features
+- More accurate than Euclidean distance for correlated data
+- Identifies unusual combinations of features
+- Provides a statistical measure of how unusual a player's behavior is

 ## Web Application Features